 What is High Blood Pressure?

-High blood pressure, also known as hypertension, is when your blood pressure, the force of your blood pushing against the walls of your blood vessels, is consistently too high.
+High blood pressure is also known as hypertension.
+It happens when the force of your blood pushing against the walls of your blood vessels is too high.
+High blood pressure can lead to other serious problems such as heart attack and stroke.

-To survive and function properly, your tissues and organs need the oxygenated blood that your circulatory system carries throughout the body.
-When the heart beats, it creates pressure that pushes blood through a network of tube-shaped blood vessels, which include arteries, veins and capillaries.
-This pressure — blood pressure — is the result of two forces: The first force (systolic pressure) occurs as blood pumps out of the heart and into the arteries that are part of the circulatory system.
+Blood pressure is the result of two forces.
+The first force (systolic pressure) happens as blood pumps out of the heart and into the arteries.
 The second force (diastolic pressure) is created as the heart rests between heart beats.
 These two forces are each represented by numbers in a blood pressure reading.

 See how high blood pressure can damage your arteries and heart.